edgedb/edgedb/docs/guides/auth/index.rst

 :edb-alt-title: Using EdgeDB Auth

-EdgeDB Auth is a free batteries-included authentication solution for your app built on EdgeDB.
+EdgeDB Auth is a batteries-included authentication solution for your app built into the EdgeDB server.
 Here's how you can integrate it with your app.

 Enable extension in your schema
 ===============================

-Auth is shipped as an EdgeDB extension, so to enable it, you will need to add the extension to your app’s schema:
+Auth is an EdgeDB extension.
+To enable it, you will need to add the extension to your app’s schema:

 .. code-block:: sdl